Nore5515/CardDrawDeath/README.md

 That's it!
 The interesting part now is the cards.
 Here are some ideas for the cards:

 MILL X - Name taken from MTG.
-Put X cards from the deck into the discard.
-DRAW X - Self explanitory.
-Target player draws X cards.
+Put X cards from the deck into the discard.\n DRAW X - Self explanitory.
+Target player draws X cards.\n
     (should you be able to target yourself?
-Or would that be too powerful?)
-SKIP X - Can be played anytime you are to draw cards.
-You can skip drawing X cards.
+Or would that be too powerful?)\n SKIP X - Can be played anytime you are to draw cards.
+You can skip drawing X cards.\n

 Decks are down below:

-DEFAULT - 10 Draw 1, 5 Mill 3, 5 Skip 2, 3 Draw 5, 3 Skip 5, 2 Mill 6, 1 Draw 10, 1 Skip 8
+DEFAULT - 10 Draw 1,
+          5 Mill 3,
+          5 Skip 2,
+          3 Draw 5,
+          3 Skip 5,
+          2 Mill 6,
+          1 Draw 10,
+          1 Skip 8